 A “bedrock” principle is one that forms the basis for others principles.
-Our public identity utility ledger aims to provide the foundational principles for the exchange of trusted personal data.
+The Utility aims to provide the foundational principles for the exchange of trusted data.

-The Utility serves as an instance of “Public Utility” as described by layer one of the Trust over IP Stack.
-This public identity utility leverages the budgetary and oversight governance of the Directed Fund to operate as an independent non-profit legal entity that is self-sustainable and self-governed.

-The Directed Fund supports the Technical Project.
-The Directed Fund operates under the guidance of the Governing Board of the Directed Fund (the “Governing Board”) and The Linux Foundation (the “LF”) as may be consistent with The Linux Foundation’s tax-exempt status.
+The Utility serves as a Trust over IP Stack Layer 1 instance of a public identity utility.

 The Governing Board manages the Directed Fund.
 The Directed Fund will have working groups, councils, committees and similar bodies (collectively, “Committees”) that may be established by the Governing Board.
 These committees report to the Governing Board.
+The initial Committees of the Directed Fund are the Finance Committee, Marcom Committee, Membership Committee and Governance Framework Working Group Committee.
+Any Committee may operate pursuant to a charter that contains additional or different responsibilities, subject to approval of that charter by the Governing Board.
+Any such charter will be posted on the Directed Fund’s web site or wiki.

 Membership.

-The Directed Fund will be composed of Governing, Operational, Subscriber and Contributor Members (each, a “Member” and, collectively, the “Members”) in Good Standing.
+The Directed Fund will be composed of Governing, Operational and Subscriber Members (each, a “Member” and, collectively, the “Members”) in Good Standing.
 All Members must be current corporate members of the LF (at any level) to participate in the Directed Fund as a member.
 All participants in the Directed Fund, enjoy the privileges and undertake the obligations described in this Charter, as from time to time amended by the Governing Board with the approval of the LF.
 During the term of their membership, all members will comply with all such policies as the LF Board of Directors and/or the Directed Fund may adopt with notice to members.

 Governing Members

-Obligations
+Obligations.
+Governing Members must:

-Must host one or more utility infrastructure nodes as defined in Exhibit C.
+host one or more utility infrastructure nodes as detailed in Exhibit C.

-Must sign the required Network Agreements as set forth in this charter.
+sign the required Utility Agreements as set forth in this Charter.

-Entitlements
+assign appropriately skilled resources as detailed in Exhibit C that will meet the required commitments for the Governing Board, the Committees, additional committees or working groups established by the Directed Fund in the future, and the Technical Project.

+Entitlements.
+Governing Members may:

-A single representative on the Governing Board.
+appoint a representative on the Governing Board, provided, however, that a Utility Service Provider may not appoint a representative to the Governing Board.

-Appointment of representatives to any Committee within the Directed Fund.
+appoint a representative to any Committee, provided that a Utility Service Provider may not appoint a representative to the Finance Committee.

-Approval, pending signed Network Agreements, to act as a Transaction Endorser.
+act as a Transaction Endorser.

-Write Transactions as a Transaction Endorser as defined in Exhibit C.
+write Transactions as a Transaction Endorser as detailed in Exhibit C.

-A FIFO waiting list is maintained by Governing Board to allow for new members to fill voids left by exiting members.
+From 12 months after the inception of the Directed Fund, or from such other point in time as the Governing Board may decide, a new Member may join the Directed Fund as a Governing Member only if the total number of Governing Board Members (including the new Member in this count) is equal to or less than 25% of the total number of Stewards of the Utility (e.g., the total of Governing Members and Operational Members).
+The Directed Fund will maintain a waiting list of Operational Members that wish to become Governing Members, and new Governing Member spots will be allocated according to seniority of Operational Member status among Operational Members on the waiting list.

 Operational Members

-Obligations
+Obligations.
+Operational Members must:

-Must host one or more utility infrastructure nodes as defined in Exhibit C.
+host one or more utility infrastructure nodes as detailed in Exhibit C.

-Must sign the required Network Agreements as set forth in this charter.
+sign the required Utility Agreements as set forth in this Charter.

-Entitlements

-Appointment of representatives to any Committee within the Directed Fund.
+assign appropriately skilled resources as detailed in Exhibit C that will meet the required commitments of at least one Committee and the Technical Project.

+Entitlements.
+Operational Members may:

+appoint a representative to any Committee.

-Approval, pending signed Network Agreements, to act as a Transaction Endorser.
+act as a Transaction Endorser.

-Write Transactions as a Transaction Endorser as defined in Exhibit C.
+write Transactions as a Transaction Endorser as detailed in Exhibit C.

-Members with continuous participation, can reserve a position to be invited as a Governing Member via a FIFO waiting list.

 Subscriber Members

-Obligations
+Obligations.
+Subscriber Members must:

-Must sign the required Network Agreements as set forth in this charter.
+sign the required Utility Agreements as set forth in this Charter.

-Entitlements
+Entitlements.
+Subscriber Members may: